to the online home of the Cape Cod Senior Softball League

 Substitute Players

 Substitutes must be so identified on the Team Roster but are not included in the Batting Order.
 Substitutes may enter the game but must bat in the same position in the Batting Order as did the player they are replacing.
-A player who is replaced may re-enter one time.
+A player who is replaced may re-enter one time in the same position in the batting order.
 When a substitute leaves the game he may not return.

 Courtesy Runners

+A courtesy runner must report to, and be acknowledged by, the umpire before play begins.
+A courtesy runner may enter the game only prior to the first pitch to any batter.
 Any player on the roster may be a courtesy runner, and unlimited courtesy runners are allowed each inning.
 However, each player may be a courtesy runner only once per inning and a courtesy runner cannot replace another courtesy runner already on base except in the case of a game ending injury.
-Violations of this rule will result in an out being declared and the runner removed from the base.
+A player who has been removed from the base by a courtesy runner may not courtesy run for another player in that inning.
+An illegal courtesy runner on base is committing a continuing violation and may be called out upon appeal at any time while on base or, if he scores, prior to the first pitch to the next batter.

 Sliding